 - Visit the Portland Museum of Art.
-Maine’s largest art museum contains art from around the world, but also an extensive collection of local works from artists such as Winslow Homer and Andrew Wyeth.
-Literary Inspiration for your visit to Maine: A Piece of the World: A Novel by Christina Baker Kline historical fiction about Wyeth’s painting, Christina’s World.
+Maine’s largest art museum contains art from around the world and an extensive collection of local works from artists such as Winslow Homer and Andrew Wyeth.
+Literary Inspiration for your visit to Maine: A Piece of the World: A Novel by Christina Baker Kline, historical fiction about Wyeth’s painting, Christina’s World.

-- As I said before, Portland is a city of young people with the hope of building themselves a bright future.
+- As I said before, Portland is a city of young people hoping to build themselves a bright future.
 You can see that entrepreneurial spirit in Portland’s thriving brewery and spirit scene.
-We saw it on both our food tour and on the Maine Brew Bus tour.
+We saw it on our food and Maine Brew Bus tours.
 On the brewery tour, a bus drove us to meet the faces behind some of Portland’s best alcohol products.
 Book your Maine Brew Bus tour.

-- Try a rhubarb (yes rhubarb) wine.
+- Try a rhubarb (yes, rhubarb) wine.
 Maine has long, harsh winters, resulting in a short growing season.
 Because of that, its plants need to be hardy.
 One of the most successful crops in Maine is rhubarb.
-We had tried some before when we came to Maine for Maple Syrup Sunday that was too fruit-forward to be a good wine.
 Amanda at Eighteen Twenty Wines set out to make a rhubarb wine that even a wine connoisseur would appreciate, and she did a fabulous job.

 - Try Honey Mead at Maine Mead Works.
-I warned you that the cocktail game is strong in Portland, Maine, right?
+I warned you that Portland, Maine’s cocktail game is strong, right?
 They also make excellent mead in varied flavors.
 I hadn’t tried mead before but loved it.
 My favorite was the HoneyMaker Lavender Mead.

 - You have to try Duckfat french fries.
 Do you know those crops that thrive in cold weather?
 Potatoes are one of them, and Maine makes good use of them with super-crisp fries, cooked in duck fat and served with curried mustard or truffled ketchup.
-There is a small DuckFat kiosk (Duckfat Friteshack) right next to OxBow Blending and Bottling.
+A small DuckFat kiosk (Duckfat Friteshack) is right next to OxBow Blending and Bottling.

 - They even use their potatoes to make unique donuts.
 Try a potato donut at The Holy Donut.
 They claim that the potato creates a lighter donut.
 I didn’t find that to be true, but the host of creative flavors make these donuts worth a taste.
 Our favorite was the sweet potato donut, and they have many gluten-free options.
 If you are crazy about donuts, be sure to read my Rhode Island Donut Road Trip.